hildaylchung/workout-logger-app/README.md

 ## Getting Started

-This project made use of mainly `riverpod` and `GoRoute` packages for creating `WorkoutListScreen` and `WorkoutScreen`.
+This project made use of mainly `riverpod` and `GoRouter` packages for creating `WorkoutListScreen` and `WorkoutScreen`.
 And its main functionalities are logging training workout sessions of a user.

 Only following workout exercises are included for now: Barbell row, Bench press, Shoulder press, Deadlift, Squat and user will be able to choose them from a dropdown.